ecsnavarretemit/cmsc265-image-search-engine-skin/README.md

 ## Running the Program

-You can run the python scripts by invoking `python run.py ` or `./run.py` to start the Flask Application.
+You can run the program by invoking `python run.py ` or `./run.py` to start the Flask application provided that the images have been already processed.
+If the images are not yet processed, execute the image processing script using the command `python bootstrap.py` or `./bootstrap.py`.
+This will take time depending on the number of images to be processed so please be patient.

 ## License